Airbus shakes up 'critical' A400M army plane project

 "Investors have been steeling themselves for A400M charges since at least the third quarter of last year," said Sash Tusa, aerospace analyst at Edison Investment Research.
 "This announcement suggests the risk is still on the negative side."

-Announcing third-quarter results in November, Airbus said there had been delays in adding tactical features and refuelling on A400M aircraft, some of which would have to be retrofitted.
+Announcing third-quarter results in November, Airbus said there had been delays in adding tactical features and refueling on A400M aircraft, some of which would have to be retrofitted.

 It did not rule out adding to the pile of 4.2 billion euros in provisions over the life of the 20-billion-euro project.